bitcointranscripts/bitcointranscripts/bitcoin-explained/aaron-and-sjors-discuss-what-s-new-in-bitcoin-core-v30.md

 Yeah, but that's a good sort of non-spoiler warning, maybe.
 We're not going to spend half an hour discussing this change because we made a whole episode about it.
-Anyone who wants to know how Sjor's thinks about that, or me, can go to the previous episodes.
+Anyone who wants to know how Sjors thinks about that, or me, can go to the previous episodes.
 Previous episodes, that's where we really discussed the OP_RETURN limit change.

 Sjors: 00:04:09